-The decision making required to secure a well and successfully avoid a Tropical Storm (Named Storm) involves both the Lease Operator and the DP MODU operator.
-Both the Lease Operator and DP MODU Operator have a vested interest in ensuring an adequate T-Time interval.
+The decision making required to secure a well and successfully avoid a Tropical Storm (Named Storm) involves both the operator and the DP MODU operator.
+Both the operator and DP MODU operator have a vested interest in ensuring an adequate T-Time interval.

-Coast Guard regulations require the Lease Operator to assign primary responsibility for DP MODU evacuation activities as stated in the Emergency Evacuation Plan (EEP) to the Master or Person in Charge (PIC) of the DP MODU (33 CFR 146.210)
+Coast Guard regulations require the leaseholder (or operator / permit holder) to assign primary responsibility for DP MODU evacuation activities as stated in the Emergency Evacuation Plan (EEP) to the Master or person in charge of the DP MODU (33 CFR 146.210)

-The Master's decision to move the DP MODU off the well to a location safely out of the path of a Tropical Storm (Named Storm) is undertaken with support from, and in direct communication with, the DP MODU Operator and the Lease Operator.
+The Master's decision to move the DP MODU off the well to a location safely out of the path of a Tropical Storm (Named Storm) is undertaken with support from, and in direct communication with, the DP MODU operator and the lease holder.
 Additional information may be provided by other relevant weather and offshore information sources.
-The Master, Lease Operator, Person In Charge (PIC), Offshore Installation Manager (OIM), and DP MODU Operator should establish clear communications and explicitly acknowledge agreement of the T-Time interval that adequately provides for necessary storm preparation measures.
+The Master, operator / permit holder, and DP MODU operator should establish clear communications and explicitly acknowledge agreement of the T-Time interval that adequately provides for necessary storm preparation measures.